As a blogger or a business owner with a WordPress website, you know the power of comments, don't you?

 When you make a WordPress website, go to Settings -> Discussion in your WordPress admin panel and check or uncheck all the options related to comments.
 You can do the following:

-• Set time on how long a content piece remains open for comments
+- Set a time for how long a content piece remains open for comments

 Another option to allow or disallow comments for specific posts is to go to All Posts and click on Quick Edit.
 Uncheck the corresponding buttons if you don't want to receive comments on your chosen blog post: